Mehrab-Tanjim/mehrab-tanjim.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Mehrab, a PhD Candidate (4th year) in CS with a specialization in Artificial Intelligence and Machine Learning.
-My advisor is [Professor Garrison W. Cottrell](https://cseweb.ucsd.edu/~gary/).
-My current research focus is on deep generative models, especially debiasing them in different tasks such as attributes to image generation, image-to-image translation tasks, etc. I have also worked on and have research interests in recommender systems and federated learning.
-To learn more about my projects, please feel free to take a look at my [projects](https://mehrab-tanjim.github.io/#projects) and relevant [publications](https://mehrab-tanjim.github.io/#publications)!
+I am Mehrab, a PhD graduate in Computer Science specializing in Artificial Intelligence and Machine Learning from the University of California San Diego (UCSD).
+My advisor was Professor Garrison W. Cottrell (https://cseweb.ucsd.edu/~gary/).
+During my PhD, I focused on deep generative models, particularly on debiasing them in various tasks such as attributes to image generation, image-to-image translation, text-to-image generation, etc. Additionally, my research interests include recommender systems, federated learning, and scalable machine learning.
+To learn more about my projects and relevant publications, please visit https://mehrab-tanjim.github.io/#projects and https://mehrab-tanjim.github.io/#publications, respectively.
+Thank you!

 Before joining UCSD, I was a research assistant working with [Dr. Muhammad Abdullah Adnan](https://sites.google.com/site/abdullahadnan/) at my undergraduate university, Bangladesh University of Engineering and Technology (BUET), where I received my bachelor's in CS.
 There I spent a wonderful time developing scalable machine learning algorithms (e.g. PCA) in the distributed environment (e.g Spark/Hadoop).
 After joining UCSD, I had the opportunity to work as a Data Science intern at Etsy (Summer 2019), Adobe (Summer 2020, 2021, and 2022).
 I am grateful to Adobe and The Home Depot for the generous gift funds to my advisor for supporting my research.

 <h1>Latest News</h1>
+[March 2023] Successfully defended my doctoral disseration!

 [September 2022] Joined The Home Depot Online Data Science team as a Data Science Intern (part-time, co-op program).